KomaliValluru/portfolio/README.md

 ## 🚀 Projects

-Projects are the heart of my professional journey, reflecting my ability to tackle complex problems with innovative solutions.
-Below is a snapshot of my endeavors:
+<p>Projects are the heart of my professional journey, reflecting my ability to tackle complex problems with innovative solutions.
+Below is a snapshot of my endeavors:</p>

 - **Movie Rating Prediction using ML and NLP**
   _Technologies: Decision Trees, Random Forest, BERT_